decentraland/adr/content/ADR-155-scene-triggers-custom-animations.md

 As with the triggering of default animations today, the scene should include special permissions to allow it to trigger emotes on an avatar.

-Since the animations are downloaded together with the scene's content, there's a corner case that needs to be handled gracefully: Player A sees Player B far away, but has not downloaded the scene where Player B is standing.
+Since the animations are downloaded together with the scene's content, there's a corner case that needs to be handled gracefully: Player A sees Player B far away but has not downloaded the scene where Player B is standing.
 The scene triggers an animation on Player B, but Player A doesn't have that animation downloaded.
-In this scenario, it's acceptable for Player A to not see the animation, since Player A is also not seeing the scene that gives that animation context.
+In this scenario, it's acceptable that Player A can't see the animation, as Player A is also not seeing the scene that gives that animation context.

 **Syntax and semantics**